femstac/RetailCityDispatcher/README.md

  + ./Framework/*InitiAllSettings* - Load configuration data from Config.xlsx file and from assets
  + ./Framework/*GetAppCredential* - Retrieve credentials from Orchestrator assets or local Windows Credential Manager
  + ./Framework/*InitiAllApplications* - Open and login to applications used throughout the process
+ + .Workflow/*GetListofFilesinFolder* - Opens and gets all the files in the source folder

 2. **GET TRANSACTION DATA**
  + ./Framework/*GetTransactionData* - Fetches transactions from an Orchestrator queue defined by Config("OrchestratorQueueName") or any other configured data source